 The test is done to:

-- Remove large amounts of fluid from the peritoneal space in people who have liver disease
+- Remove large amounts of fluid from the peritoneal space in people who have liver disease.
+(This is done to make breathing comfortable.)

 What Abnormal Results Mean